cdktf/cdktf-provider-azurerm/docs/sentinelDataConnectorMicrosoftThreatIntelligence.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/resources/sentinel_data_connector_microsoft_threat_intelligence#id SentinelDataConnectorMicrosoftThreatIntelligence#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.0.1/docs/resources/sentinel_data_connector_microsoft_threat_intelligence#id SentinelDataConnectorMicrosoftThreatIntelligence#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `microsoftEmergingThreatFeedLookbackDate`<sup>Optional</sup> <a name="microsoftEmergingThreatFeedLookbackDate" id="@cdktf/provider-azurerm.sentinelDataConnectorMicrosoftThreatIntelligence.SentinelDataConnectorMicrosoftThreatIntelligence.Initializer.parameter.microsoftEmergingThreatFeedLookbackDate"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/resources/sentinel_data_connector_microsoft_threat_intelligence#microsoft_emerging_threat_feed_lookback_date SentinelDataConnectorMicrosoftThreatIntelligence#microsoft_emerging_threat_feed_lookback_date}.

 ---